Lightmatter/django-hydra/README.rst

   404/403 ect
   500 page
-  update templates_loader conf setting for prod to use cached templates rather than reload setup django csrf for ajax requests in javascript setup secret key for prod  (os.envrion) add in s3 settings create shell script to set envrionment variables user useradmin
+  update templates_loader conf setting for prod to use cached templates rather than reload add in s3 settings create shell script to set envrionment variables user useradmin